 The essential snorkel gear is very important to make your time on the water more enjoyable, comfortable, and productive.
-Your chances at finding starfish greatly decrease if you you spend time adjusting & fixing your snorkel gear.
+In addition, your chances at finding starfish greatly decrease if you you spend time adjusting & fixing your snorkel gear.

 Tourists tend to purchase snorkel gear from the Souvenir shops that occupy every other block of a beach community.
 These shops are ‘tourist traps’ in my opinion.
 The quality of their snorkel gear is not good or the snorkel gear is severely over-priced.

 I’ve been snorkeling since I began swimming at a very young age.
-I’ve owned many different snorkel masks, snorkels, and fins over the years.
-Trust me, spend the extra few dollars and buy a decent mask, snorkel, and fins.
-Even if you only snorkel once per year, the quality snorkel gear is worth it.
-I’ve listed the essential snorkel gear I recommend & currently use below.
+Consequently, I’ve owned many different snorkel masks, snorkels, and fins over the years.

 - Waterproof Bag

 - Short Fins

 Obviously, I love videography and filming as most of my blogs compliment my YouTube videos.
 It is so awesome to capture special moments to experience over and over again.